l7g/laurent_portfolio/README.md

 I used the video to have a solid base from where to start and create my own portfolio.

 I do not intend to use this website for job search purposes, but solely as a good start point.

+As of 21st september, I'm starting to improve personalization and differing from the video.